Isomorphic13/image-recognition-with-neuron-simulation/README.md

 ![topology](images/topology1.png)

 where $R_i$ is receptor neuron, which receive current signal depending on the pixel colour, $E$ is deciding neuron, which voltage we use for the decision.
-Here are the corresponding weights:
+Here are the corresponding weights ($E$ was changed to $R_5$ for readability):

 ![topology](images/topology2.png)